Snowflake-Labs/sfquickstarts/site/sfguides/src/data-engineering-with-snowpark-python-intro/data-engineering-with-snowpark-python-intro.md

 ### What You’ll Learn
 You will learn about the following Snowflake features during this Quickstart:

-* Loading data from local
+* Loading data from an external stage
 * Data Sharing/marketplace
 * Snowpark Python Dataframe APIs
 * Snowpark Python Task APIs